 University Insurance Requirements

-To waive out of the university-sponsored Student Health Insurance Plan, your health insurance coverage must be comparable to the following:
+To waive out of the Student Health Insurance Plan, your health insurance coverage must be comparable to the following:

-- Be effective as of August 1 for the fall term or January 1 for the spring term.
+- Be effective as of August 1 for the fall term or January 1 for the spring term and have continuous coverage.

-- Allow you to receive services in South Carolina.
+- Allow you to receive health care services in South Carolina.

-- Give you unlimited aggregate maximum benefit per policy year per covered person.
+- Provide unlimited aggregate maximum benefit per policy year per covered person.